isomerpages/moe-regentsec/_about-regent/School Events/Festive Celebrations.md

 the return of our annual crowd favourite—the God of Fortune!</p>
 <p></p>
 <p>The celebrations concluded with a finale comprising Chinese New Year-themed
-videos, and we all sang a medley of CNY songs with much gusto.Here’s wishing all our readers and Regenites a bountiful and joyous New Year and may we all leap to new heights!</p>
+videos, and we all sang a medley of CNY songs with much gusto.
+Here’s wishing all our readers and Regenites a bountiful and joyous New Year and may we all leap to new heights!</p>
 <div class="isomer-image-wrapper">